katydecorah/katydecorah.github.io/notes/_posts/2023-04-21-audiobook-sources.md

 ## Libro.fm

 If there's a book I can't wait for, I'll buy it through [Libro.fm](https://libro.fm/).
 This service supports the local independent bookstore of your choosing.
-Anothing thing I love about Libro.fm is that you have full access to the audio files once you buy them.
+Another thing I love about Libro.fm is that you have full access to the audio files once you buy them.

 ## Apple Books